-We recommend that any district or site wanting to start a new DI program use the Guiding Principles for Dual Language Education, the publication from the Center for Applied Linguistics (CAL) in Washington, D.C, which is based on the research on dual language education.
-The seven strands in the Guiding Principles provide guidance in building a DI program that will deliver on the promise of the research findings.
+We recommend that any district or site wanting to start a new DLI program use the Guiding Principles for Dual Language Education, the publication from the Center for Applied Linguistics (CAL) in Washington, D.C, which is based on the research on dual language education.
+The seven strands in the Guiding Principles provide guidance in building a DLI program that will deliver on the promise of the research findings.

-We also recommend taking at least one full year for planning to allow adequate time to examine the many options there are for the various aspects and components of DI and to determine the most appropriate ones for your district and site.
+We also recommend taking at least one full year for planning to allow adequate time to examine the many options there are for the various aspects and components of DLI and to determine the most appropriate ones for your district and site.